mini-containers/postgresql/README.md

 ### Credentials

-Credentials to access the PostgreSQL service are displayed in the container logs for `postgres` user.
+Credentials to access the PostgreSQL service are displayed in the container logs for `admin` user.

 ### Setting a custom password

-By default this container will generate a random password for `postgres` user.
+By default this container will generate a random password for `admin` user.
 You can specify a fixed one by using `POSTGRESQL_PASS` environment variable:

 ```